jpedrosa/garantido/README.md

-The name is inspired by a word in Portuguese that is symbolically associated with a sort of carnival that takes place in the Brazilian Amazon, state of Amazonas, Brazil.
-Garantido is the name of one of the two main attractions that take place there, with people associating themselves with both of them, creating a rivalry that spices it up a bit.
+The name is inspired by a word in Portuguese that is symbolically associated with a sort of carnival that takes place in the Brazilian Amazon, state of Amazonas.
+Garantido is the name of one of the two main attractions that take place there, with people associating themselves with either of them, creating a rivalry that spices it up a bit.
 The
 ["Boi Garantido"](https://pt.wikipedia.org/wiki/Boi_Garantido) has for its colors the red color, which I think has to do with the name of the Rust